dell/csm-docs/content/docs/deployment/csmoperator/_index.md

 >NOTE: It is recommended to use the same build tool for packing and unpacking of images (either docker or podman).

 #### Building an offline bundle
->NOTE: Please login to `registry.redhat.io` registry using Redhat credentials before you proceed with offline bundle creation.
+>NOTE: Login to `registry.redhat.io` registry using Redhat credentials before you proceed with offline bundle creation.

 This needs to be performed on a Linux system with access to the Internet as a git repo will need to be cloned, and container images pulled from public registries.